-Please note that although the critical chain starts at the beginning, it ends before the start of the project buffer.
-It does not end at the close of the project.
+Please note that although the critical chain starts at the beginning, it ends before the start of the project buffer, and it does not end at the close of the project.
 This duration will include any time duration borrowed from the project buffer or exclude the duration added to the buffer.

-This buffer is added to the non-critical chain so that any delay on the non-critical chain does not affect the critical chain.
-Feeding buffers are inserted between the last task on a non-critical chain and the critical chain.
+This buffer is added to the non-critical chain so that any delay does not affect the critical chain.
+Feeding buffers are inserted between the last task on non-critical and critical chains.

 Feeding buffers and the project buffer are calculated the same way.
 The duration of these buffers is based on some fraction of the safety removed from the tasks on non-critical chains.